eatontarbell/Latin-101/hw7.md

 4. The pronoun in the sentence is sibi (dative).
 - English Translation: Juno, Venus, and Minerua claimed beauty for themselves.

-5. The pronoun in the sentence is sibi (dative).
+5. One pronoun in the sentence is sibi (dative).
+The other pronoun is ei (masculine, singular, dative).
 - English Translation: Ulysses was tossed by the waves repeatedly; Leucothea gave him a garment, and he wrapped it around him for himself.

 6. The pronoun in the first sentence is se (accusative).
 The pronoun in the second sentence is se (accusative).